nikil0dion/nix-config/README.md

 ## 7. 📦 Install Packages

 You can go 2 ways
-1. Easy \n
+1. Easy
-go to the site `search.nixos.org/packages` find the desired application and install it `nix-env -iA nixos.dnf`
+2. go to the site `search.nixos.org/packages`
+3. find the desired application
+4. and install it `nix-env -iA nixos.dnf`